gumacahin/gumacagovph/README.md

 # Gumaca Government Web Template

-Gumaca Government Web Template (gumacagwt) is a WordPress theme that complies with Philippine government's Uniform Website Content Policy (UWCP).
+Gumaca Government Web Template is a WordPress theme that complies with Uniform Website Content Policy (UWCP) of the government of the Philippines.
 This theme is based on [GWT for WordPress](https://github.com/iGovPhil/gwt-wordpress).

 ## Built with: